 THE 2000E ESTATE

 If anyone asked me about my dream car, then without doubt it would be a Pinto-engined Mark III Cortina (and I groan when I think of the dozens I cut up in the 1980s), preferably a 2-litre.
-If it were a 2000E, even better (but let's not be greedy, I already own one of them thanks to Nerina!).
-And if it were a 2000E estate, that would be a dream come true!
+If it were a 2000E, even better, but then let's not be greedy, I already own one of them thanks to Nerina.
+Mind you, if it were a 2000E estate, it would be a dream come true!

-Consequently when eBay announced an auction for a 2000E estate in need of restoration, there was absolutely no question about it.
-It was mine.
+Consequently when back in the late summer of 2002 eBay announced an auction for a 2000E estate in need of restoration, there was absolutely no question about it.
+It was going to be mine.

-I daren't tell you the maximum bid I placed on it, or how much I paid (you'll all think I'm totally crazy, and rightly so!) but who cares.
-There'll never be another one like this for sale ever again.
+I daren't tell you the maximum bid I placed on it, or how much I paid, because you'll all think I'm totally crazy, and you'll probably be correct as well, but who cares.
+There'll never be another one like this for sale again.

 So after a nervous night sweating over a red-hot auction, it was finally knocked down to me, and we were in business.
-Next time I was in the UK I came home via Swindon, and Paul and I (with a very friendly previous owner - thanks Alan) pulled it out of its home for the past 8 years.
+Next time I was in the UK I came home via Swindon, and Paul and I, with Alan, the very friendly previous owner, pulled it out of its home for the past 8 years.

-Having replacing the doors that had been taken off and blowing up the tyres, we winched it onto the dolly (and blew up the tyres on the dolly!) and off I set in the general direction of Dover docks!
+Having replacing the doors that had been taken off and blowing up the tyres, we winched it onto the dolly.
+And once we had blown up the tyres on the dolly, we were in business.
+Off I set in the general direction of Dover Docks.

-At Clackett Lake services, for the want of anything better to do, we coupled up a battery, took the air filter off, poured petrol down the inlet manifold, cleaned the points, electrocuted Paul with the HT cable, poured more petrol down the inlet manifold, took out the flooded plugs, sprayed petrol from the combustion chambers all over the car park, put new plugs in (amazing what you find in your toolbox) poured more petrol down the inlet manifold, and badger me if it didn't fire up!
-So, with 4 litres of fuel in the tank, and a bit more for good luck down the inlet manifold, it fired up and ticked over!
-Smoke everywhere and a bit "cammy", but never mind!
-It was running!
+At Clackett Lake services, for the want of anything better to do, we coupled up a battery, took the air filter off, poured petrol down the inlet manifold, cleaned the points, electrocuted Paul with the HT cable, poured more petrol down the inlet manifold, took out the flooded plugs, sprayed petrol from the combustion chambers all over the car park, put new plugs in (isn't it amazing what you find in your toolbox?) poured more petrol down the inlet manifold, and badger me if it didn't fire up.
+So, with 4 litres of fuel in the tank, and a bit more for good luck down the inlet manifold, it fired up and ticked over.
+Smoke everywhere and sounding just a little cammy like any other old and tired Pinto engine, but never mind - it was running.